SoftDesLab/PIRANHA/README.md

 * **DBManager** <br />
   DBManager is the most powerful application for data management.
 With builtin support for MySQL, PostgreSQL, Interbase/Firebird, SQLite, DBF tables, MSAccess, MSSQL Server, Sybase, Oracle and ODBC database engines, it also brings you new features which make it the most advanced application.
 * **SQLite 3** <br />
   SQLite is a C library that provides a lightweight disk-based database that doesn’t require a separate server process and allows accessing the database using a nonstandard variant of the SQL query language.
 Some applications can use SQLite for internal data storage.
-It’s also possible to prototype an application using SQLite and then port the code to a larger database such as PostgreSQL or Oracle.
+It’s also possible to prototype an application using SQLite and then port the code to a larger database such as PostgreSQL or Oracle. <br />
+  - To install SQLite 3 on Ubuntu, type in the terminal:
     ```
     $ sudo apt-get install sqlite3
     ```